bwwolfe/flatheadresp/README.md

 <img src="man/figures/README-unnamed-chunk-10-1.png" width="100%" />

-Alternatively, you can manipulate the cycle data and plot with ggplot.
+Alternatively, you can manipulate the cycle data and plot with ggplot2.
 Convert to long format for plotting:

 ``` r